ppau/ppau-graphics/README.md

 The `rsvg-convert` tool is installed as part of `librsvg` on my machine.

+You'll need the various fonts, too; at a minimum Open Sans (including Condensed) and Gehen Sans, although others might have been used.

 # Usage

 To render the SVGs to PDF, run the script `render.py` from the command line, probably with something like: